EarthScope/rover/docs/commands.md

 | log-verbosity       | 4                    | Log verbosity (0-6)            |
 | temp-expire         | 1                    | Number of days before deleting temp files (days) |

-In addition, parameters for sub-commands (download, ingest, index) will be used - see help for those commands for more details.
+Additional sub-commands parameters (download, ingest, index) are used - see the subcommand's documentation for more details.

 ##### Examples